 December is coming up and there’s going to be a lot of holiday entertaining, regardless of your faith or beliefs.
-Here, we do things Greek style and I recently shared these cigars made of phyllo and filled with pastourma and Kasseri cheese.
+Here, we do things Greek style and I recently shared these cigars made filled with pastourma and Kasseri cheese.

 Phyllo Cigars With Pastourma and Cheese

 - Serve after 5 minutes (the filling will still be warm) or reserve in a warm oven and serve on a platter.
-Serve with a bowl of strained Greek yogurt for dipping.
+Cut in half on a bias, serve with a bowl of strained Greek yogurt for dipping.